 Coronavirus (COVID-19) Situation Update

-The COVID-19 pandemic is changing rapidly and requires different strategies to maintain clinical preventive services, including immunization.
+The COVID-19 pandemic is changing constantly and requires different strategies to maintain clinical preventive services, including immunization.
 Find up-to-date guidance on childhood, adult, and maternal vaccination and clinical practice.

-It is important that everyone especially infants and toddlers continue to receive their immunizations on time and maintain their immunization schedule to decrease the risk of getting sick from diseases that are preventable with vaccines.
-Even with current school closures, immunization requirements for admission to school or child care for 2020-2021 school year remain in place.
+During the COVID-19 pandemic, it’s very important for everyone 6 months of age and older to get their influenza shot this year.
+Everyone especially infants and toddlers continue to receive their immunizations on time and maintain their immunization schedule to decrease the risk of getting sick from diseases that are preventable with vaccines.
+Immunization requirements for admission to school or child care for 2021-2022 school year remain in place.
 Please go to ShotsforSchool for the most up to date information.

 Where to get Immunized?